 - Due week 2.
 Review recommendations and schedule appointment with photographer.

 - Due week 2.
-Email 3 clients (or vendors) to set up lunch or coffee in the next 4-6 weeks.
+Email 3 clients (or vendors) to set up calls or Zoom chats in the next 4-6 weeks.

 4. Cultivate your network continuously.

 If you’ve neglected to build your network outside of your immediate professional sphere, making up for it in a month or two is a tall order.
 Relationships take time to develop.
 Proactively grow and nurture your network as an ongoing part of your everyday professional life, so it’s in place when you need it.
 Reactionary networking can be transparent (i.e., it’s clear to others that you want something) and often less effective as result.